bharath969/Bank-customer-Churning-prediction/README.md

 # Predicting Bank Customer Churn Using Machine Learning

+## Problem Statement
-To predict whether a bank customer churns or not
+To predict whether a bank customer churns or not with the given variables

-## The given dataset(csv file) for a bank contains
+## Dataset
 | **Column Name**     | **Description**                                                                                  |
 |---------------------|--------------------------------------------------------------------------------------------------|
 | **RowNumber**        | A unique identifier for each row in the dataset, typically used for indexing purposes.            |